a1v0/a1v0.de/draft-articles/overcoming-scim-provisioning-errors-in-servicenow.md

 }
 ```

+This happens when you try to provision data in a custom schema (e.g. `urn:ietf:params:scim:schemas:custom:servicenow:2.0:User`, which isn't native to SCIM) within a `POST` request (i.e. a request that creates a new user account in ServiceNow).

 It seems that Entra sends its `POST` requests without correctly populating the `schemas` array with any custom schemas you are using.
 It is unclear why; perhaps it will be rectified in future.

 #### Workaround

+Before trying out a workaround, it is worth trying out the ServiceNow API Explorer to send some dummy SCIM `POST` requests without using Entra.
+This will help you ascertain whether it's an issue on the Entra side or the ServiceNow side.
+In my case, it was an Entra issue so I proceeded as below.

 My workaround seems awfully clunky, but it solved our problem: create two SCIM provisioning apps in Entra.